Pointers

 const NULL = new Uint8Array();

-// Bad way create a null buffer inline:
+// Bad way to create a null buffer inline, this doesn't work properly:

 lib.symbols.call_with_buffer(new Uint8Array());